harris012/backup-grafana-dashboards/README.md

 1. Custom MutatingWebhookConfiguration sends a webhook with all pod information to the injector controller deployment.
 2. Then the controller modifies the Pod spec in runtime to introduce a sidecar and init container agents to the actual pod specification.
-3. Controller then returns the modifed object for object validation.
+3. Controller then returns the modified object for object validation.
-4. After validation the modified pod spec gets deloyed with a sidecar and init container.
+4. After validation the modified pod spec gets deployed with a sidecar and init container.

 ![image](https://user-images.githubusercontent.com/57041349/211672964-00d05727-a80e-4d89-bc91-ae569066ca80.png)